Stand Up with Jeanjeanie

 Walking along the street with the children, a smile and a wave from the dark-haired woman who looked busy and, before long, a chance to feel at home in a family home very like my own.
 Early mornings, nappies and nappy buckets, feeds, fish fingers, chocolate cake, biscuits, toys and children’s laughter.
 We’d push our prams out together and look after each other’s bairns and, generally, find ways to stay sane in the expanding bubble of young motherhood.

-Jean is a Yorkshire lass, which chimed well with my Geordie heritage and our love of the north.
-We are northerners.
+Jean is a northern lass, which chimed well with my Geordie heritage and our love of the north.
 Burton-on-Trent was definitely in the south.

-Ria, now almost fifty-seven, says Jean is “the twinkliest person I know”.
-What Jean does is tell it like it is.
+Ria, at fifty-seven, said Jean is “the twinkliest person I know”.
+You see, what Jean does is tell it like it is.
 I soon got used to that and to appreciate its great value.
 We’d go for picnics on the mound near Tutbury Castle – a Royalist stronghold – and still holding on strongly.
 I remember an amazing occasion when we met Oliver Reed in Burton.
 He was coming to grace some boring midlands event in the town and Colin, Jean’s husband-at-the-time had got us some tickets to get in with the in-crowd.
 We mingled with the scrubbed-up-well and drank posh drinks, ate tiny snacks – and waited.

 A sudden hush, then Oliver was conjured up – drifting quietly through the double doors.
 All eyes were on him, as he started his magic weaving motion round the room.
 He was like a genie, oozing warmth and charm.
 A tall, strong man, with twinkling blue eyes and dark hair, who held the whole room in the palm of his hand.
 Quite a presence!
 One that is forever associated with Jeanjeanie in my mind.